abauville/Sunaba/README.md

 - Strain softening
 - Initial conditions for T and Darcy
 - Give the same thermal diffusion to the air than to rocks, but put the temperature in the air to 0
+- Redesign the injection so that it works good for local interpolation as well

 ## INSTALLATION